Combined two-loop self-energy corrections at finite and zero temperatures: Results and conclusions

 Table \ref{tab:1} provides the numerical values of the combined two-loop self-energy corrections for two different temperatures, namely $T=300$ and $T=1000$ K. It is worth noting that the magnitude of the calculated corrections aligns with the rough estimates presented in the recent study \cite{chinese_twoloop}.
 These corrections are also comparable to the thermal corrections to the Breit interactions discussed earlier in \cite{SZA_2021}.

 As can be seen from Table \ref{tab:1}, the largest contribution comes from the reducible part of the loop-after-loop diagram, it is the correction defined by Eq. (\ref{red_f2}).
 Fortunately, the latter is the easiest expression to calculate among all those we have considered in this work.
 The value of $\Delta E_{a, \mathrm{red}\,2}^{\mathrm{LaL}}$, which reaches $10^{-3}$ level in order of magnitude at $T=300$ K, demonstrates the role of the effect considered here.
 It can be straightforwardly compared with the well-known Stark shift caused by the blackbody radiation \cite{Farley}.
 For the hydrogen atom in the BBR environment at $300$ K, the AC-Stark shift is about $0.04$ Hz and $1$ Hz for $1s$ and $2s$ states, respectively, see \cite{Farley,Jentschura:BBR:2008,SLP-QED}.
-The currently achieved accuracy of 10 Hz \cite{Parthey:2s1s} of the $1s-2s$ transition frequency measurement permits us to expect experimental observation of such thermal effects in the near future.
+In the application to hydrogen spectroscopy, the combined two-loop corrections is of the same order as other effects contributing to the uncertainty budget in measuring the $1s-2s$ transition frequency, which stands at 10 Hz (see Table I in \cite{Parthey:2s1s}).
+As a consequence, these effect can be relevant even for the current experimental setup.
+However, one can expect that with a subsequent increase in measurement accuracy, the considered correction may gain importance.
+Furthermore, it is essential to conduct a separate analysis for highly excited states of the hydrogen atom since thermal contributions increase with the principal quantum number.

 Table \ref{tab:1} also shows the values of two-loop self-energy corrections calculated at a temperature of $1000$ K. A direct comparison of numerical results for two different temperatures leads to the conclusion that the parametric estimates on temperature given, for example, in \cite{chinese_twoloop}, are hardly applicable to the two-loop contributions.
 In contrast to the one-loop contribution, this follows from the integration over the frequencies involving the Planck distribution function.
 For example, the correction $\Delta E_{a, \mathrm{red}\,2}^{\mathrm{LaL}}$ does not scale as $T^4$ or similar.
 Thus, numerical calculations should be performed to obtain an accurate value for each specific temperature.